ViralTexts/gtr-clusters/clusters/18500316-sn83035487-EducateYourDaughters.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-ated as true.
-DON&#x27;T FORGET YOUR GIRLS.—When I lived among
-the Chocktaw Indians, (say a a traveler,) I held aeon
 saltation with one of their chiefs respecting the sta­
 ges of their progress in the arts of civilized life,
 and among other things he informed me that at their